-Symptoms typically go away slowly over the course of a few months or a few years.
+Symptoms typically resolve slowly over the course of a few months or a few years.

 How is brachial neuritis diagnosed?

-He or she may also do electromyography or nerve conduction studies to find out the specific nature and extent of the nerve damage.
-If your healthcare provider thinks that your pain might be from some other health problem, he or she may do more tests.
-These might be blood work and MRI of the brachial plexus.
+If the healthcare provider suspects that brachial neuritis might be the cause of your pain, he or she may also do electromyography or nerve conduction studies to determine the specific nature and extent of the nerve damage.
+If the healthcare provider suspects that your brachial pain might be related to another type of medical condition or illness, he or she may do more tests.

 How is brachial neuritis treated?